christianeisendle/nxprdlib-kernel-bal/README.md

 # optional step: In case BUSY pin should be mapped to a different GPIO than 25, which is default:
 sudo echo "dtparam=busy-pin-gpio=23" >> config.txt
 # In this case BUSY is now routed to GPIO 23

+# optional step: Default reader chip is PN512.
+In case other reader chip is used respect following lines.
+#Following numbering is assigned to particular reader chips.
+#0 for PN512
+#1 for RC663
+#2 for PN5180
+#To configure BAL module for RC663
+sudo echo "dtparam=NFC-reader-chip=1" >> config.txt
+#To configure BAL module for PN5180
+sudo echo "dtparam=NFC-reader-chip=2" >> config.txt

 ```

 To load the module during boot, it should be added to `/etc/modules`: